Prohibition in Canada: Provincial and federal prohibition during and after the First World War

-Alcohol production in Ontario
+Alcohol production and prohibition in Ontario

 Despite having prohibition from 1916 until 1927 in Ontario, the government allowed for numerous exceptions.
 Wineries were exempted from closure, and various breweries and distilleries remained open for the export market.
 In Hamilton, Ontario, Rocco Perri specialized in exporting liquor from old Canadian distilleries, such as Seagram and Gooderham and Worts, to the United States, and helped these companies obtain a large share of the American market.
 In London, Ontario, Harry Low and his group of rum-runners bought the Carling Brewery, while the Labatt family left the operations to the manager Edmund Burke.
 The fact that the "export" might be by small boat from Windsor across the river to Detroit only helped the province's economy.
 Rum-running occurred in other provinces as well.

+Throughout the prohibition period, Ontario-made wines remained legal in Ontario and some have argued that Ontario never had prohibition.
+The government allowed the sale of light beer, considered to be non-intoxicating (and generally reviled by drinkers) in 1923, but it did not repeal the legislation creating prohibition until 1927, replacing it with the Liquor Control Act and creating the Liquor Control Board of Ontario to enforce the act.
+Although some might argue the light beer amendment of 1923 ended prohibition, there is a general consensus among recent historians that 1927 is the date of repeal.